Common VA Mortgage Loan Myths & Misconceptions

 Fact: The bounce-back time to obtain a VA loan after a foreclosure or bankruptcy is shorter than a conventional loan.
 VA lenders will want your client to wait two years before applying after a foreclosure, short sale or Chapter 7/13 bankruptcy.

-If you have a veteran client interested in a VA mortgage or has questions about being eligible for this loan, contact PRM today!loan misconceptions, Loans, Mortgage, myths, Pacific Residential Mortgage, VA, VA home loan, VA Mortgage
+If you have a veteran client interested in a VA mortgage or have questions about being eligible for this loan, contact PRM today!loan misconceptions, Loans, Mortgage, myths, Pacific Residential Mortgage, VA, VA home loan, VA Mortgage